shashank833/UiPath-MongoDB-CRUD/README.md

 Ex: field= {field1, field2}, value= {value1, value2}

-Delete Collection: It has four arguments
+Delete Collection: It has three arguments
                     1) Server ip-> String-> Ip address of the MongoDB server
                     2) Database Name -> String -> The Name of the database
                     3) Collection Name-> String -> The Name of the Collection